Australia owned telcos

 Belong

-Belong is a broadband and mobile company that’s owned entirely by Telstra and was founded in 2013.
+Belong is a broadband and mobile company that was founded in 2013.
 Acting as a specialist provider of Telstra services with different options on offer — like more affordable plans, with the trade-off of not having the same entertainment provisions — Belong offers some terrific value, especially for NBN customers.

 Boost Mobile